pete-machine/torchbricks/README.md

 # print(create_mermaid_dag_graph(brick_collection))
 ```

-With group names, it is now possible to execute desired subsets of the model
-during execution by adding `tags`.
+With tags, it is now possible to execute desired subsets of the model  during execution by adding `tags`.

 Here is a few examples: